JackScottAU/Amethyst/Docs/Architecture.md

 Threads have priorities, processes have priorities, sessions have priorities (driver session has highest priority, for example).

+Each has 16 priority levels, with 15 being the highest.
+Process priority is left shifted two bits, session priority is left shifted 4 bits, then added together and maxed to 255.
+Idle task is priority 0.

 ## IPC

  * messages